-for some $c_+, \, c_-\geq 0$, $c_++c_->0$.
-That is, if $(X_1,X_2,\ldots)$ is an i.i.d. sequence of $\alpha$-stable random variables, then the i.i.d. sequence $(|X_1|,|X_2|,\ldots)$ satisfies \eqref{e:1din.conv} and \eqref{e:funct.conv} with $a_n=n^{1/\alpha}$ (and $b_n=0$), $n\geq 1$.
+for some $c_+, c_-\geq0$, $c_++c_->0$.
+That is, if $(X_1,X_2,\ldots)$ is an i.i.d. sequence of $\alpha$-stable random variables, then the i.i.d. sequence $(|X_1|,|X_2|,\ldots)$ satisfies \eqref{e:1din.conv} and \eqref{e:funct.conv} with $a_n=n^{1/\alpha}$ (and $b_n=0$), $n\geq1$.
 Of course, we are not planning to study the extrema of an i.i.d. $\alpha$-stable sequence.
 Instead, we will study the maxima of (the absolute values of) a stationary $\alpha$-stable process.
 The reason we have chosen to work with stationary $\alpha$-stable processes is that their structure is very rich, and is also relatively well understood.
 This will allow us to study the effect of that structure on the limit theorems \eqref{e:1din.conv} and \eqref{e:funct.conv}.
 We are specifically interested in the long range dependent case, corresponding to the zero value of the extremal index.

-The structure of stationary symmetric $\alpha$-stable (\SaS) processes has been clarified in the last several years in the works of Jan Rosi\'nski; see e.g. \cite{rosinski:1995, rosinski:2006}.
+The structure of stationary symmetric $\alpha$-stable (\SaS) processes has been clarified in the last several years in the works of Jan Rosi\'nski; see, for example, Rosi\'nski \cite{rosinski:1995,rosinski:2006}.
 The integral representation of such a process can be chosen to have a very special form.
 The class of stationary \SaS\ processes we will investigate requires a representation slightly more restrictive than the one generally allowed.
-Specifically, we will consider processes of the form
+Specifically, we will consider discrete-time stationary processes of the form

 where $M$ is a \SaS\ random measure on a measurable space $(E,\mathcal{E})$ with a $\sigma$-finite {\it infinite} control measure $\mu$.
-The map $T:E \to E$ is a measurable map that preserves the measure $\mu$.
-Further, $f \in L^{\alpha}(\mu)$.
-See \cite{samorodnitsky:taqqu:1994} for details on $\alpha$-stable random measures and integrals with respect to these measures.
+The map $T\dvtx E \to E$ is a measurable map that preserves the measure $\mu$.
+Further, \mbox{$f \in L^{\alpha}(\mu)$}.
+See Samorodnitsky and Taqqu \cite{samorodnitsky:taqqu:1994} for details on $\alpha$-stable random measures and integrals with respect to these measures.
 It is elementary to check that a process with a representation \eqref{e:underlying.proc} is, automatically, stationary.
 Recall that any stationary \SaS\ process has a representation of the form:

 with